Everybody talks about ‘Blockchain‘ these days. Yet, very few understand what it is and how it works.

 This initiative has been named ‘Organic Cotton Traceability’, and Bext360 is backed by C&A Foundations and Fashion for Good to make it a reality.

-In this last stage, the system collects and records data which can be utilized by farmers, textile manufactures, and fashion brands.
+In this last stage, the system collects and records data which can be utilised by farmers, textile manufactures, and fashion brands.

 The data is then processed to create an electronic ‘token’ that can track the cotton from the farming site until it reaches the hands of the consumers.